cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

   this function returns a byte string in big-endian byte order.

 All algorithms and procedures described in this document are laid out in a Python-like pseudocode.
-The data types `PrivateInput` and `PublicInput` are opaque byte strings of arbitrary length no larger than 2^13 octets.
+The `PrivateInput` data type refers to information that must be kept in secrecy, and the `PublicInput` data type indicates that it is not required to keep the information secret.
+These data types are opaque byte strings of arbitrary length no larger than 2^13 octets.

 String values such as "DeriveKeyPair", "Seed-", and "Finalize" are ASCII string literals.